housecricket/data-science-101/README.md

 # Data Science Interviews

-Data science interview questions - with answers
+Data science interview questions - with answers.

+The answers are given by the community.
+Please create a PR (pull request) in the following cases.
+⋅⋅* If you know how to answer a question
+⋅⋅* If there's already an answer, but you can improve it ⋅⋅* If you see a mistake

 ## General Questions
-...

 ## Questions by Category

 ...

 # Awesome Links